tabarra/txAdmin/docs/dev_notes.md

     - [x] socket.io connection
     - [x] open web links
     - [x] deal with the console markers - ~~maybe custom decorators?~~
+    - [x] when page open, focus input
+    - [x] tidy up the code
-    - [ ] fix z-order, cant click postpone/support on the warning bar
+    - [x] fix z-order, cant click postpone/support on the warning bar
-    - [ ] tidy up the code
-- [ ] Update packages for all workspaces
+- [x] Update packages for all workspaces + root
+- [x] FIXME: deployer "show db advanced options" has broken css and causes tx inception
 - [ ] Check layout on 4k and ultrawide screens
 - [ ] global hotkey to go to the player filter
     - careful to also handle child iframe and terminal canvas
     - add util function that gets a KeyboardEvent and returns the name of the hotkey pressed, then apply it to child iframe, global keydown handler, and xterm
-- [ ] fix issue where the forced password change on save reloads the page instead of moving to the identifiers tab
 - [ ] FIXME: check if we need or can do something to prevent NUI CSRF